aelias-eu/hewalex-geco-protocol/docs/readme.md

 We can divide the packet into two parts:
 - Packet header
 - Payload
-Each part has it's own CRC
+Each of these parts has it's own CRC

 | Packet header | Description |
 |---|---|